rl1987/trickster.dev/tricksterblog/content/post/how-do-they-try-to-block-bots-a-broad-review-of-automation-countermeasures.md

 header in HTTP request.
 For example, curl puts something like `curl/8.0.1` in there and some headless browsers actually let the server to know they are running in headless mode (unless configured otherwise).
-But that's trivial to defeat.
+But that's trivial to defeat by just reproducing the header value programmatically.
 One baby step further is to not only check the User-Agent header, but also other request headers to make sure like the ones in the browser in aggregate.
-This is also easy to defeat.
+This is also easy to defeat by reproducing all the headers in a request.
 In fact, Chrome DevTools Network tab has a handy feature of letting you conveniently copy a request as a curl command or JavaScript (or even PowerShell!) snippet.

 [Screenshot 2](/2023-05-11_17.05.44.png)